scrapinghub/web-poet/docs/intro/tutorial.rst

 Notice that you must also call :func:`~web_poet.rules.consume_modules` once before your first call to ``get_item``. ``consume_modules`` ensures that the specified Python modules are loaded.
-You pass ``consume_modules`` the import paths of the modules where you define your page object classes.
+You pass ``consume_modules`` the import paths of the modules where your page object classes are defined.
 After loading those modules, :meth:`~web_poet.handle_urls` decorators register the page object classes that they decorate into ``web_poet.default_registry``, which ``get_item`` uses to determine which page object class to use based on its